Rate this article

 LLM use cases in retail and ecommerce

-And it doesn’t end there.
 LLM-enhanced customer service and support systems improve user satisfaction, boost sales, and offer 24/7 support to customers.
 The application area of language models in retail also stretched to procurement management.
 By digging into seasonality data and customer behaviors, large language models can predict future product demand, thus reducing stockouts and excess inventory.

-Types of LLM applications in education
+LLM use cases in education

 Learning and education are one of the areas where a tailored approach is key to improve performance and enable better learner engagement.
 By creating a unique conversation environment, LLMs can bring new ways of personalized learning where each program, quiz, and test is cut out for individual students’ needs, interests, and learning styles.

-LLM application areas in media and entertainment
+LLM use cases in media and entertainment

 Generative AI models have also opened up a new set of opportunities for the creative industry.
 Besides textual data generation, multimodal LLMs can create custom sounds and short-form videos, improve editorial workflows, and fine-tune content of any type to better match the expectations of the intended audience.
+Netflix has been using machine learning and LLM-driven systems to personalize content recommendations, optimize thumbnails, and improve audience engagement by tailoring content discovery to individual viewer preferences.

 They can also empower interactive storytelling to take the audience on an engaging and personalized journey, whether it’s in gaming or in advertising.